-California Fires Claim 31 Lives, Destroy 7,000 Structures As The Blaze Continues
+California Fires Claim 31 Lives, Destroy 7,000 Structures, As The Blaze Continues

 Thousands who evacuated have also learned that their homes and everything they own has been lost to the blaze.
 Shawn Field of Paradise heard the news on Sunday, after he and his son were forced to evacuate on Thursday with just 10 minutes to pack some essentials as they fled the approaching inferno.

-Thousand Oaks, a community devastated by the actions of Ian Long on Wednesday night, is also under threat from a nearby fire.
+Thousand Oaks, a community devastated by the actions of Ian David Long on Wednesday night, is also under threat from a nearby fire.
 The Hill Fire is estimated to be approximately 70 percent contained at this point, but Tony Imbrenda, spokesman for the Los Angeles County Fire Department, warned that the wind is expected to keep the fire alive in the coming days.
 The two victims of the fire where found inside a vehicle, and officials suspect the driver had become disoriented in the smoke while trying to escape the blaze.